 Traveling with braces?
 You might feel a little worried about leaving home with a mouth full of metal, but there’s no need to be.
-Whether you’re traveling with family or taking a buisness trip on your own, going on a trip during orthodontic treatment is easy to handle.
+Whether you’re traveling with family or taking a business trip on your own, going on a trip during orthodontic treatment is easy to handle.

-Things To Bring when Traveling with Braces
+Things To Bring When Traveling with Braces

 Just because you’re traveling doesn’t mean you shouldn’t keep up with your routine.
 Okay, maybe you won’t have the energy for a full floss after an entire day of hiking the Grand Canyon, but if you don’t keep up with your dental hygiene while traveling, your smile will suffer!

 Flossing with braces is already hard AF, why make it worse for yourself.
 Bring a pack of floss threaders.
 Save yourself the headache.

 Be sure to ask your orthodontist for extra dental wax to use during your trip in case any of your brackets start giving you trouble.
 It would be a shame to run out mid-vacation and have to deal with bloody gums the whole rest of the trip.

 This bottle is a great thing to have because you can use it to swish any spare food out of your mouth, especially if you are eating on the go.
 After you drink the water, you can fold it up and tuck it into your purse and you don’t have to carry around a bulky water bottle all day.

 It’s a great idea to keep a travel-sized toothbrush in your purse when traveling with braces.
 This way, if you need to do a quick teeth check in a hotel or restaurant bathroom, you can.

 - Extra Rubber Bands